mckinsey/vizro/vizro-core/docs/pages/tutorials/explore-components.md

 Vizro uses [`Graph`][vizro.models.Graph] objects and [Plotly Express functions](https://plotly.com/python-api-reference/plotly.express.html) to build different types of [figures](https://plotly.com/python-api-reference/generated/plotly.graph_objects.Figure.html).

-For example, to add a box plot to the page:
+The code below shows the steps necessary to add a box plot to the page:

 1. Add a Vizro [`Graph`](vizro.models.Graph) to the `components` list.
 2. Assign it a unique id (`box_cont`).